mPloenzke/PharmacoMixtuR/README.md

 ## Installation

-Begin by installing PharmacoMixR from github with:
+Begin by installing PharmacoMixtuR from github with:

 ``` r
 # install.packages("devtools")